jordimanrique/manriBot/readme.md

     127.0.0.1	manriBot

 Then, build the docker to enable the server:

     docker-compose up --build -d manriBot

-And enter via browser to [Main page]('http://manribot:980/index.php')
+And enter via browser to [Main page]('http://manribot:980/index.php').

+**Note that the unique open web port is 980**.

+### IMPORTANT

+In order to run the secure server it has been generated a fake certificate with a private key.
+It's located in docker/nginx as server.crt and server.key

-# DOCKER INSTRUCCIONS
+## DOCKER INSTRUCCIONS

 Build and initialize the containers: